-1. Set your water heater bypass valves to the correct position listed on your water system label.
-DO NOT OPERATE THE WATER HEATER IF ITS WATER SUPPLY IS BYPASSED.

-- 2. Remove the water fill cap. - 3.
-Attach a potable water hose to the gravity fill inlet, while attaching the other end of the hose to a source of safe drinking water.
+- 1. Set water heater bypass valves to the correct position illustrated on the water system label.
+DO NOT OPERATE THE WATER HEATER IF ITS WATER SUPPLY IS BYPASSED. - 2.
+Remove the water fill cap. - Attach a potable water hose to the gravity fill inlet, while attaching the other end of the hose to a source of safe drinking water.
 Turn ON the valve at the water source.
-Only use a water hose designated for potable water purposes.

-- 4. When the tank is full and water is coming out of the freshwater overflow tubes located under your motorhome: - a.
+Only use a water hose designated for potable water purposes. - 4.
+When the tank is full and water is coming out of the freshwater overflow tubes located underneath the motorhome or near the freshwater fill-port: - a.
 Stop filling the freshwater holding tank; - b.
 Replace the water fill cap.

+Typical freshwater gravity fill.
+Some fill caps may be located behind a lockable access panel.
 To use water from the freshwater holding tank, turn the water pump ON to pressurize the water in the lines and to the water heater.
 When ready, gradually open the hot and cold water at the sinks and tub to clear air from the lines.
 Close the faucets when the water is flowing freely.

-When traveling, it is good practice to only carry a quantity of freshwater that will meet your freshwater needs until arriving at your next destination with a safe, potable water source.
-This will reduce the total weight of your motorhome, allowing for carrying capacity for other items, if needed.
+When traveling, it is good practice to carry only enough freshwater to meet your needs until arriving at the next destination with a safe, potable water source.
+This will reduce the on-board water weight, potentially allowing carrying capacity for other cargo items.
 Refer to Section 6, Occupant and Cargo Carrying and Capacity (OCCC).